sourdiesel1202/breakout_options/README.md

 This modified Breakout trend will indicate that a stock has a high probability of continuing to climb for the next few days.

+### ADX Cross

+When a trend is confirmed in a direction, investors will more than likely make trades according to the trend.

+This algorithm catches the trend a day or two before, in an attempt to ride the trend of a stock for a longer period of time.

+Entry and exit prices are only calculated for overnight holds, although the trend may continue for longer.

 ### Golden/Death Cross

 Golden Cross - 50 day average crosses above 200 day average